 The school is compliant with all duties placed upon it by the Education Act (2002) which requires that the following responsibilities are discharged by the Governing Body:

-- There is a Child Protection Policy and procedure in place.
+- There is a Safeguarding and child protection policy in place.

 - The school operates safe recruitment practices.